The pages of history are littered with defining moments.

 The “Judgement of Paris”, as it became known, started a ripple effect in the wine trade that can still be felt today.

-Wine makers in New Zealand, Chile, Argentina and beyond all took a completely new perspective on their own wines.
+Wine makers in New Zealand, Chile, Argentina and beyond all took a completely new perspective on

 “We make great wine but only drink it in our own back yards”